 Do septic tanks use electricity?

-Septic tank information
+Septic tank power requirements

 Septic tanks are an essential part of an onsite septic system as they filter sewage into effluent, which is why it is important to know if a septic tank is powered by electricity.
 Although a home sewage treatment plant may include electronic parts like an aerobic septic tank pump, the tank itself is independent from electricity.
 This article will provide you with information regarding the electricity free sewage filtration process in a septic tank.